binaryphile/sorta/README.md

 <dd>

 <p>The command line is the fundamental tool for system management, and
-Bash is the de facto interface for that.
+Bash is its de facto interface.
 For many such uses, it's the lowest impedance tool for the job, beating out other scripting tools by virtue of staying out of your way.
 Bash has the added virtue of being preinstalled on almost every Unix distribution.</p>

 <p>When trying to do anything that requires manipulation of variables,